States Rights Gist: Atlanta

-Gist's brigade remained with Walker's division during the Atlanta Campaign.
+Gist's brigade remained with Walker's division during the Atlanta campaign.
 During the Battle of Atlanta Walker was killed and Gist was wounded in a hand on July 22, 1864.
 On July 24, 1864, Walker's division was broken up and Gist's brigade was assigned to the division of Maj.
 Gen. Benjamin F. Cheatham.
 Gist returned to duty a month later after recuperating from his wound.

-Franklin-Nashville Campaign
+Franklin-Nashville campaign

 After the Battle of Atlanta, Gist commanded a brigade under Maj.
 Gen. John C. Brown during Lt.
-Gen. John Bell Hood's Franklin-Nashville Campaign.
+Gen. John Bell Hood's Franklin-Nashville campaign.

 Death at Franklin

 Gist was shot in the chest while leading his brigade in a charge against U.S. fortifications at the Battle of Franklin on November 30, 1864.
-He was leading the brigade on foot after his horse had been shot.
-Two sources state that he died of his wounds soon after at a field hospital in Franklin, Tennessee but two others state that he was killed instantly on the battlefield.
-He was one of twelve Confederate generals who were casualties that day, six of them killed in action.
+He continued leading on foot after his horse had been shot.
+Sources conflict on his death: some state he died soon after at a field hospital in Franklin, Tennessee, while others claim he was killed instantly on the battlefield.

-Gist had proven to be a brave and competent soldier who trained his men well and could be trusted with commands higher than his nominal grade.
-He is buried in the Trinity Episcopal churchyard in downtown Columbia, South Carolina.
+According to Cisco in States Rights Gist: A South Carolina General of the Civil War, Gist was first struck by bullets in his thigh but refused to leave the battlefield.
+He was then fatally wounded by a .58 caliber bullet to his right lung.
+He asked his aide, Lieutenant Trenholm, to take him home to his wife before being rushed to a field hospital.
+A doctor there recorded his time of death as 8:30 p.m. and his final words as "take me to my wife".

+Gist was one of twelve Confederate generals who were casualties that day, six of whom were killed in action.

+Legacy

+Gist was initially buried in a cedar box near the Franklin battlefield on the property of a sympathetic local family.
+A monument at this location (35°53′19.62″N 86°52′41.94″W) reads:

+As noted in the inscription, in 1866, his widow, Jane Gist, retrieved his body.
+Believing he belonged to all of South Carolina, she had him buried in the Trinity Episcopal churchyard in Columbia, the state capital.
+His grave is marked by a broken column, adorned with a stone garland at the top and a relief of a palmetto tree at the base.

+There is a statue of States Rights Gist in Vicksburg, Mississippi (32°19′16″N 90°53′6″W).

+Gist's death was memorialized in Franklin, TN by a street named "Gist Street" (35.912245°N 86.874106°W), located at the approximate location where he was shot (at its intersection with Columbia Pike).